akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes-api.md

 Kubectl is now configured to use the cluster.
 ```

+Make sure your shell is configured to target minikube cluster

 ```
-# 3) make sure your shell is configured to target minikube cluster
 $ eval $(minikube docker-env)
 ```

+For minikube publish the application docker image locally.
+If running this project in a real cluster you'll need to publish the image to a repository
+that is accessible from your Kubernetes cluster and update the `kubernetes/akka-cluster.yml` with the new image name.

 ```
-# 4) Publish the application docker image locally:
 $ sbt shell
 > project bootstrap-demo-kubernetes-api
 > docker:publishLocal